Patek Philippe: Current ownership and leadership

-Recent developments

-In 1993, Philippe Stern, the son of Henri Stern, became the president of the company.
+In 1993, Philippe Stern, the son of Henri Stern, became the president.
 He initiated the publication of the twice-a-year Patek Philippe Magazine in 1996, which is reserved for the watch owners and has received contributions from various prominent writers including Nobel Laureates Gao Xingjian and José Saramago.

 In 2009, Philippe Stern's son, Thierry Stern, took over the reins from his father.
 In 2010, the company produced 40,000 timepieces and, according to Thierry Stern, it produced 58,000 pieces in 2017.
 In 2018, the number went up to 62,000, and in order to maintain quality and exclusivity, Patek Philippe would only slowly increase the number of timepieces produced each year (by 1-3 percent per year) but with a ceiling.
 Currently, the company is an active member of the Federation of the Swiss Watch Industry FH.